 redactor.save();

-The regular expression used in this code matches a pattern commonly used for formatted codes, such as bank references or transaction identifiers.
-Any text fitting this pattern is automatically located and replaced with a predefined label like “[censored]”.
-This level of flexibility ensures you can protect sensitive information even when you don’t know its exact content ahead of time.
+The regular expression \\d{2}\\s*\\d{2}[^\\d]*\\d{6} matches common formatted codes (e.g., bank references or transaction IDs).
+Any text that fits this pattern is automatically located and replaced with “[censored]”, allowing you to protect sensitive data even when its exact value is unknown.

 Conclusion